 <>And as after the great atoning sacrifice of Jesus Christ, the Jewish sacrifice had their fulfillment, and ceased to be offered,

-the use of instrumental music ceased in the church,
+so with the order of the 4000 Levites, the use of instrumental music ceased in the church,

-This then brings us to notice in the 2nd place; The times and occasions when instruments of music were used by the Jews:
+for it was with the temple services, and offering up of sacrifices that these were used.>This then brings us to notice in the 2nd place; The times and occasions when instruments of music were used by the Jews:

 And 1st.
 They were used on occasions of national rejoicings; thus in Ex.
 15:20, we have Moses and the Israelites praising God "with timbrels, and with dances," on account of their deliverance from Egypt, and safe passage through the waters of the red sea., And also in 2 Chron.
 29:20-29, Hezekiah and the rulers of the city assembled together to rejoice and praise God when the temple was repaired, and when the house of God, and the vessels of the sanctuary which Ahaz "in his wickedness did cast away," had been cleansed and prepared.